 She brushed the disturbing thought away and left a mental reminder to speak to him on the issue of late periods and unruly hormones.
 She set three kilos of turkey to boil on the stove and entered his room to clean it up.
 The mess was unbearable.

-His insides bubbled with laughter but he held it and channeled his amusement to the swiveling of his chair.
+His insides bubbled with laughter, but he held it and channeled his amusement to the swiveling of his chair.
 His friend, Seyi, was hilarious.
 Spread out on Dominic’s office sofa, Seyi was narrating a tale about his encounter with some Chinese man who believed he was in the process of duping him out of a huge amount of money.
-Seyi had always been the clown amongst their friends, the life of parties back in the day and the one who stole all the ladies; although, in reality, it was Dominic that always ended up with the finest ones.
+Seyi had always been the clown amongst their friends, the life of the party back in the day, and the one who stole all the ladies; although, in reality, it was Dominic that always ended up with the finest of them.
 Seyi was known for his optimistic and laidback approach to life.
-Constantly agreeable and friendly, it took a lot out of him to get distressed.
+Constantly agreeable and friendly, it took a lot to get him distressed.

 But not Bashorun, the other person who was seated in Dominic’s office at the moment.
 He was quite the opposite of Seyi and Dominic, and he didn’t even settle anywhere in the middle.
 His temperament ranged from very jovial one second and extremely irrational the next.
 For a man coming from one of the top royal families in Lagos, he was not befitting of his status.
 Bashorun, sometimes called Lord Bash, was uncouth, depraved and morally bankrupt.
-He did drugs like it was going out of fashion and dabbled into all sorts of businesses that often got him in trouble, but he had the name and the connections that kept his head above water.
+He did drugs like it was going out of fashion and dabbled into all sorts of businesses that often got him in trouble.
+His name, however, kept his head above water.
 And with friends like Dominic and Seyi who had his back no matter what, he seemed untouchable.

 Having concluded his amusing tale of the Chinese man and finally putting Dominic and Bashorun into uncontrollable laughter, Seyi suggested an Easter vacation, all expenses paid by him.